-Today, I wanted to take a closer look at King Athelstan, king of the English, and more specifically, at his possible influence on his foster son, Hakon the Good.
+Today, I wanted to take a closer look at King Athelstan, king of the “English” during the Viking Age, and more specifically, at his possible influence on his foster son, Hakon the Good.

 First, let us take a quick peek at Athelstan.
 His grandfather Alfred may have been called “the Great”, but Athelstan’s achievements are no less remarkable.
 He came to the throne at the ripe old age of ~31 (comparatively late for rulers of the time), after the death of two of his half-brothers.
 He made quick use of this time.
 In two years, he conquered the last remaining Viking kingdom of York and became, for all intents and purposes, the first king of the English, or Rex Anglorum, if only temporarily.
 Whereas his grandfather Alfred managed to keep the Vikings from completely overrunning the Anglo-Saxons, Athelstan drove the Vikings from York and achieved Alfred’s ultimate vision of a “kingdom” united under one Christian king.